pac4j/pac4j/documentation/how-to-secure-a-spring-webflux-application-with-oidc.md

 Why declare `spring-jcl` explicitly? pac4j 6.5.8 excludes it from its transitive `spring-core` dependency, but Spring 6 still needs it at runtime.

 The [spring-webflux-pac4j-boot-demo](https://github.com/pac4j/spring-webflux-pac4j-boot-demo) contains a broader application.
-If adapting it, replace its security configuration with the one below and remove its component scan of `org.pac4j.springframework.web` to avoid duplicate endpoint mappings.
+If adapting it, replace its security configuration with the one below.
 Place the following classes under the package scanned by your `@SpringBootApplication`.

 ## 2) Configure pac4j and protect the routes